Figures on the student support awarded to applicants and paid to students or their higher education provider for 2022 (provisional).

-The data covers applicants and students domiciled in Wales taking a designated higher education course at a university or further education college in the UK, as well as EU (outside UK) applicants and students taking a designated course in Wales.
+This data provides a summary of the statistics outlined in the Student Loans Company (SLC) publication Student Support for Higher Education in Wales 2021/22.
+The publication covers applicants and students domiciled in Wales taking a designated higher education (HE) course at a university or further education (FE) college in the UK, as well as EU (outside UK) applicants and students taking a designated course in Wales.

 Following the Diamond review of Welsh student funding, there were policy changes made in 2018/19 which saw tuition fee grants being phased out and reduced maintenance loan amounts offset by increased Welsh Government Learning Grants (WGLG).